TeleLib/TeleLib/README.md

 - [Your name can be here :)](/CONTRIBUTING.md)

 ----

 ## todo list

+- [x] Write Code that write code for methods and types.
 - [ ] Write Full Documentation
 - [ ] add Helper methods
 - [ ] Add More examples